Wally Anderzunas

 Walter Charles "Wally" Anderzunas (January 11, 1946 – May 28, 1989) was an American basketball player.

 He attended high school in Omaha, Nebraska and collegiately for the Creighton University.

 He was selected by the Detroit Pistons in the sixth round (70th overall pick) of the 1968 NBA draft and by the Atlanta Hawks in the second round (25th overall pick) of the 1969 NBA draft.

-He played in 44 games with the Cincinnati Royals during the 1969–70 NBA season.
+He was traded along with the NBA draft rights to Lonnie Wright from the Hawks to the Cincinnati Royals which had also acquired Norm Van Lier from the Chicago Bulls in the three-team trade on 12 October 1969.
+He played in 44 games with the Royals during the 1969–70 NBA season.